crawfordforbes/synthesthesia/readme.md

-#Synthesthesia
-A composition tool that converts text or websites into sound.

 ##[synthesthesia.co](http://synthesthesia.co)
 Simply enter a url or text and choose a mode.
 Make any changes to any of the four oscillators and hit play.